Evaluating Distributed Execution of Workloads: Integration

 \section{Integration}

-We have integrated AIMES and Swift to combine their distinguishing functionalities.
-This is challenging technically mostly due to the different programming languages used for the two systems.
-Functionally, the main issues is to account for the differences in how workloads are described and executed, and in the capabilities of the two systems.
-Specifically, the handling of exceptions and failure, the logging mechanisms, and the state transitions have to be reconciled without re-engineering either system.
+We integrated AIMES and Swift to combine their distinguishing functionalities.
+This is technically challenging mostly due to the different programming languages used for the two systems.
+Functionally, the main issues are to account for the differences in how workloads are described and executed, and in the capabilities of the two systems.
+Specifically, the handling of exceptions and failure, the logging mechanisms, and the state transitions have to be reconciled.

-The goal of this integration is to enable a comparison of the execution strategies implemented by Swift, AIMES, and their combination, not to explore diverse integrative architectures nor to choose the best architecture for a specific metric.
+The goal of this integration is to compare of the execution strategies implemented by Swift, AIMES, and their combination, not to explore diverse integrative architectures nor to choose the best architecture for a specific metric.
 For this reason, we developed a prototype of the two-system integration, focusing on those capabilities specifically required by workload execution.
 Robustness, fault-tolerance, and flexibility are not primary concerns of our prototype.

-One main commonality between AIMES and Swift is a task-oriented application model (\S\ref{sec:comparison}).
-Both systems assumes that a set of tasks is described and then scheduled for execution on suitable resources.
-The two systems use different task descriptions but they both specify the executable to be run on the chosen resource, its arguments, and its input and output file(s).
+A main common point of AIMES and Swift is a task-oriented application model (\S\ref{sec:comparison}).
+Both systems assume that a set of tasks is described and then scheduled for execution on suitable resources.
+The two systems use different task descriptions but both specify the executable to be run on the chosen resource, its arguments, and its inputs and outputs.
 AIMES also requires specifying the number of cores required by each task and an estimate of the time the task will take to execute.
 We added this information to the Swift task description.